GenSSK/MCOM_Public/readme.md

 ## Acknowledgment

 This library is the crystallization of collective knowledge.
-Special thanks go to [Mr. Kodai Kobayashi](https://github.com/orgs/crl-tdu/people/CRL-Kobayashi) and [Mr. Atsushi Inoue](https://github.com/ji1xcn).
+Special thanks go to [Kota Kobayashi](https://github.com/orgs/crl-tdu/people/CRL-Kobayashi) and [Yutaka Inoue](https://github.com/ji1xcn).

 ---